NYPD cop who killed unarmed teen quits before he's fired

 - Ramarley Graham was fatally shot in 2012

-- Federal prosecutors closed their investigation in March 2016, saying there was insufficient evidence for a criminal civil rights case against Haste for the shooting.
+- Federal prosecutors closed their investigation last year, citing insufficient evidence

 (CNN)A New York police officer who fatally shot unarmed teen Ramarley Graham during a 2012 chase, resigned Sunday after an internal disciplinary trial on Friday.